Czech cuisine: Side dishes

-Dumplings (knedlíky) (steamed and sliced like bread) are one of the mainstays of Czech cuisine and are typically served with meals.
-They can be either wheat or potato-based and are sometimes made from a combination of wheat flour and dices made of stale bread or rolls.
-Puffed rice can be found in store-prepared mixtures.
-Smaller Czech dumplings are usually potato-based.
+Bread dumplings (knedlíky) which are steamed and sliced like bread, are one of the mainstays of Czech cuisine and are typically served with meals.
+They can be either wheat or potato-based and are sometimes made from a combination of wheat flour and diced up stale bread or rolls.
+Puffed rice can be found in store-bought mixes.
 When served as leftovers, sliced dumplings are sometimes pan-fried with eggs.
-Czech potato dumplings are often filled with smoked meat and served with spinach or sauerkraut.
-Fried onion and braised cabbage can be included as a side dish.